 Lahinch Beach is one of the most popular surf spots on the west coast of Ireland.
 It’s routinely ranked amongst the best, especially for beginners.
 There are lots of surf schools around where you can have lessons and hone your skills for all ages and abilities.

 Lahinch Beach is a Blue Flag Beach (at the time of writing) and it has lifeguards in operation daily, from July to August from 11:00 to 19:00 (times may change).
-Note: There are signs at the beach currently (June 2021) saying that you should not swim at the beach.

 About Lahinch Beach